orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2024.1.md

 Failing to have these configuration attributes might prevent Orbeon Forms from starting.
 These attributes are present on the template file, `properties-local.xml.template`, provided with Orbeon Forms.

+### Disabling the embedded SQLite database

+Orbeon Forms comes with an embedded SQLite database in order to show demo forms, and also to allow to quickly get started with Orbeon Forms.
+This maps to a provider called `sqlite`.
+To disable access to the embedded database after you have [set up your own relational database configuration](/form-runner/persistence/relational-db.md), make sure to also [disable the embedded SQLite database](/form-runner/persistence/relational-db.md#disabling-the-embedded-sqlite-provider).

 ### Excel export button on the Summary page

 The default `oxf.fr.summary.buttons` configuration property now includes `excel-export-with-search` by default.
 This means that, by default, a user can export the Summary page content in Excel format.
 If you do not wish this, you can set your own `oxf.fr.summary.buttons` configuration property.